 Salesforce Sandbox is a risk-free environment for simulating configuration changes, but how can you tell when it’s safe to skip it and go straight to production?

 Every organization using Salesforce has a production or “live” org and a set of sandboxes.
-The production org is actively being used and has live data, whereas Salesforce Sandboxes are replicas of the production org and don’t contain any live data or active users.
+Developers employ the production organization, which has live data.
+Salesforce Sandboxes are replicas of the production org.
+They do not contain any live data or active users.

-Sometimes it might just feel a lot quicker and easier to go ahead and make the needed changes in your company’s live org.
-But have you or the requester considered who or what else might get impacted by those changes?
+You must be handling dozens of requests daily.
+New metric requests are coming from directors.
+Bugs are coming from the customer service department.
+The sales team has its change requirements too.
+Sometimes it might feel a lot quicker and easier to go ahead and make the needed changes in your company’s live org.
+However, have you considered who or what else might be impacted by those changes?

-There are often knock-on effects when changing things in Salesforce; for example, validation rules may block a workflow you’ve made, or a field you are trying to remove is actively being used by somebody else.
-You need to make sure you’ve assessed all the effects any planned changes will have on your system before performing them.
+There are often knock-on effects when changing things in sandbox Salesforce.
+For example, validation rules may block a workflow you’ve created.
+Alternatively, someone may be using a field you are trying to remove.
+Before making changes, you must ensure you’ve assessed all potential effects.

 You might also like our blog